 If you participate in conciliation but you and your landlord cannot reach an agreement, the process before the Régie will resume.
 But if the conciliation succeeds and a settlement is reached, the file will be closed.

 If you cannot agree, there will be a hearing.
 At the hearing, you can act for yourself or have someone else represent you (certain conditions apply).
 Remember that the Régie uses its own set of procedures.

 The person who runs the hearing and makes a decision in Régie cases is called a commissioner, not a judge.
 Commissioners are judges or lawyers appointed by the government to hear and decide case that are the responsibility of the Régie du logement.

 Once the hearing is over, the commissioner will make a decision within three months and send it to you by mail.

 To learn more about who can act for you in a case before the Régie, see our article Hearings at the Régie du logement.

 Are there any Régie offices outside Montreal and Quebec City?

 Yes.
 There are Régie du logement offices across Quebec.
 You don't have to travel to Montreal or Quebec City to file a request.

-The telephone number of your local Régie du logement is listed in the blue pages of your telephone book.
+The telephone number of your local Régie du logement is listed in your telephone book.
 You can also consult the Règie du logement website.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.